jamesbvaughan/jamesbvaughan.com/content/posts/southwest-wifi/index.md

 Since this was one of the only things I could access on this network, I decided to make the most of it.

 I used my browser's "Copy as cURL" feature to quickly get a command to hit the endpoint.
-As an aside, this is a really handy feature if you ever need to reply requests made by your browser and want to send all the same headers.
+As an aside, this feature is present in Firefox and all chromium-based browsers and it's really handy if you ever need to reply requests made by your browser and want to send all the same headers.

 ![A screenshot showing where the "Copy as cURL" option is](copy-as-curl.jpg)